pagkly/Zed/Investopedia3/Tax Planning.md

 Tax Planning
 ## What Is Tax Planning?

-Tax planning is the analysis of a [financial situation or plan](https://www.investopedia.com/terms/f/financialplanner.asp) to ensure that all elements work together to allow you to pay the lowest taxes possible.
-A plan that minimizes how much you pay in taxes is referred to as [tax efficient](https://www.investopedia.com/terms/t/tax-efficiency.asp).
+Tax planning is the analysis of a [[financial situation or plan]](https://www.investopedia.com/terms/f/financialplanner.asp) to ensure that all elements work together to allow you to pay the lowest taxes possible.
+A plan that minimizes how much you pay in taxes is referred to as [[tax efficient]](https://www.investopedia.com/terms/t/tax-efficiency.asp).
 Tax planning should be an essential part of an individual investor's financial plan.
 Reduction of tax liability and maximizing the ability to contribute to retirement plans are crucial for success.

 ### Key Takeaways